suanhsawmtung/Laravel-Ecommerce-Backend/README.md

 # API for Vue Shop

-This Laravel Project is for building RESTful API for Vue Shop Ecommerce Project.
+This Laravel Project is for building RESTful API for Vue Shop E-commerce Project.

-Here you would find API development for both admin panel and customer panel.
+Here you would find API development for both the admin panel and the customer panel.